 1. “Sleep on it” works for tough problems.

 Scientists have found that an “incubation period” can help in solving difficult problems when the brain does not focus on the problem.
 When the incubation period includes some sleep time, people are more likely to make connections among disparate ideas and facts.

 For many difficult problems, the solution may come after periods of focus and periods of relaxation and mind-wandering.
-The wandering is important because it goes down many paths, most of which are unproductive but some of which could lead to insight or a solution.
+This mental wandering is important because your mind goes down many paths, most of which are unproductive but some of which could lead to insight or a solution.
 The waking brain, when faced with a tough problem, may be too focused to get to a solution that requires a circuitous route.

 Daydreaming isn’t dreaming the way dreams happen during sleep.
-The mind is unfocused and wanders and this may be slightly more likely when one is tired, although it can happen any time during the day.
-One reason we advocate quality sleep is to have quality waking, and that is often interpreted as sharp concentration.
+The mind is unfocused and wanders.
+This may be slightly more likely when one is tired, although it can happen any time during the day.
+One reason we advocate quality sleep is so that we can be alert during our waking hours, and that is often interpreted as sharp concentration.
 But humans benefit from daydreaming, too, as creativity is often spurred during these times.